elenagarciamorato/PDASC/README.md

 - `algorithm`: The algorithm to be used for the search (e.g., `kmedoids`).
 - `implementation`: The implementation of the algorithm to be used (e.g., `fasterpam`).

+In case of employing the proposed pruning strategy, the configuration file should replace the `r` parameter with:
+- `d_threshold`: The distance threshold to be used for pruning the search space in NSA.

 If the configuration file is for an experiment using other methods, it should include the initial parameters that are required to configure it.

 #### Examples: